 In order to ensure the viability of any proposed infrastructure upgrades or network expansions, underperforming utilities must first be stabilized.
-This should be done through a series of simple actions (improving collection rates, reducing response times to complaints, and obtaining and collecting data on operating and financial performance), empowering managers and giving them the autonomy to manage the utility and effect the necessary improvements, and increasing accountability. international conventions
+This should be done through a series of simple actions (improving collection rates, reducing response times to complaints, obtaining and collecting data on operating and financial performance), empowering managers and giving them the autonomy to manage the utility and effect the necessary improvements, and increasing accountability.
+Governments should also assess the adequacy of tariff regimes and the need for subsidies that are linked to targets for performance improvement (Castalia, 2017).

-provide important

-avenues to leverage

-technical and financial

-support for the water